rng-guy/NFSMWBartender/README.md

 * what vehicles (ditto) may spawn as pre-generated cops in scripted events,
 * what vehicles (without counts) may spawn as free patrols outside pursuits,
 * what vehicle spawns in place of the regular helicopter,
-* when exactly (if at all) the helicopter can first spawn in each pursuit,
+* when exactly (if at all) the helicopter can first spawn in each player pursuit,
-* when exactly (if at all) the helicopter can respawn after running out of fuel,
+* when exactly (if at all) the helicopter can respawn if it runs out of fuel,
-* when exactly (if at all) the helicopter can respawn after getting wrecked,
+* when exactly (if at all) the helicopter can respawn if it gets wrecked,
-* when exactly (if at all) the helicopter can rejoin the pursuit early when it loses you,
+* when exactly (if at all) the helicopter can rejoin the pursuit early if it loses you,
 * when exactly (if at all) the helicopter can run out of fuel after each (re)spawn,
 * the internal cooldown for the helicopter's ramming attempts through HeliStrategy 2,
 * below what player speed HeavyStrategy 3 spawns cancel their ramming attempts early,